The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/workflow_class.md

 These properties are convenient to use when uploading data to either one of these buckets.

 ### Clean up
-The release class has a `cleanup` method which can be called inside a task that will 'clean up' by deleting the 3 folders mentioned above.
+The Release class has a `cleanup` method which can be called inside a task that will 'clean up' by deleting the 3 folders mentioned above.
 This method is part of the release class, because a clean up task is part of each workflow and it uses those folder paths described above that are properties of the release class.